UNITED ARAB EMIRATES

 Value: USD 523,000,000

 Client: Dubai Electricity and Water Authority (DEWA)

-Dubai Electricity and Water Authority (DEWA) has awarded the Strabag Dubai, Strabag AG, Andritz Hydro and Ozkar consortium the construction contract for the Dh 1.437 billion ($391 million) pumped-storage hydroelectric power station at Hatta.
+Dubai Electricity and Water Authority (Dewa) has awarded the Strabag Dubai, Strabag AG, Andritz Hydro and Ozkar consortium the construction contract for the pumped-storage hydroelectric power station at Hatta.
 The project is the first of its kind in the Arabian Gulf and will generate 250 MW.
 The project is expected to last up to 80 years and is scheduled to be commissioned by February 2024.

-EDF has been awarded a consultancy contract worth Dh 58 million ($15.9 million).
-This strategic project will diversify the energy mix, and support the economic, social and environmental development of Hatta.
+EDF has been appointed the consultant for this project.
+This strategic development will diversify the energy mix, and support the economic, social and environmental development of Hatta.
 It will also achieve the goals of the Dubai Clean Energy 2050 to provide 75 per cent of Dubai’s total power output from clean energy by 2050.
-DEWA will provide leading and innovative job opportunities for UAE Nationals to support the Hatta Comprehensive Development Plan.
+Dewa will provide leading and innovative job opportunities for UAE Nationals to support the Hatta Comprehensive Development Plan.
 These include positions at the Visitor Centre, and other outdoor activities and tourist facilities associated with the project.